zp100/pulsara-candidate-project-api/README.md

 # pulsara-candidate-project-api
 Back-end candidate project for Pulsara's "Full Stack Software Engineer" position.

+### Design Assumptions
+-   For simplicity, the API is fully public with no sign-in or API key required.
+-   It's only designed for the provided database, so the host/username/password for it are hard-coded.
+-   As an API, no UI is provided and the query options must be included in the HTTP requests.

 ## Setup

 ### Requirements
+-   Access to the Docker image
 -   Python 3.10 or later
 -   `pip` and `git`